pakawaka1/YearOneMovieList/README.md

 \

 2. Database Setup
-     - Your favorite code editor.
-I use Visual Studio Code:  https://code.visualstudio.com/download,

-    1. Once PostgreSQL is installed, we need to connect to the database.
+     - Once PostgreSQL is installed, we need to connect to the database.
 This link will give you directions on connecting using psql or pgAdmin
     \
     \
         https://www.enterprisedb.com/postgres-tutorials/connecting-postgresql-using-psql-and-pgadmin.